sh-bhat/sh-bhat.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student at School of Information, UC Berkeley.
-I have worked as a data scientist in the industry and researcher in academia, where most of my work centered around natural language processing.
-At Berkeley, I specialize in human-centered artificial intelligence with a focus on equity and fairness issues.
+Hi!
+I am a master's student at UC Berkeley's School of Information, where I specialize in human-centered artificial intelligence.
+My academic focus is on equitable algorithms, especially on applications in minority issues and non-western contexts.
+Before grad school, I worked in data science and acaedemic research, where most of my work centered around natural language processing.
+Feel free to reach out if any of this interests you!